Furze Platt Senior School

 Furze Platt Senior School is a mixed comprehensive secondary school with academy status in Maidenhead.

 The school draws pupils from across Maidenhead, Berkshire and Buckinghamshire.

 The school's latest OFSTED report (November 2021) rated Furze Platt Senior School as "Good".

 Senior Leadership Team

 The school is led by Headteacher Dr Andrew Morrison.
-The Head of Sixth Form and four assistant Headteachers, who along with the Head of Employee Relations, make up the Senior Leadership Team.
+Three Deputy Headteachers, the Head of Sixth Form and four Assistant Headteachers, along with the Head of Employee Relations and the Head of Finance, make up the Senior Leadership Team.

 Houses

-The school house system is named after birds: Eagle (Green), Falcon (Red), Hawk (Blue) and Osprey (Orange).
+The school House system is named after birds: Eagle (Green), Falcon (Red), Hawk (Blue) and Osprey (Orange).